Casting resin guide: best Casting resins to use + Tips

 Issue: The presence of air bubbles in your resin castings can be a common challenge.
 These bubbles can create unsightly imperfections in the final product.

-Troubleshooting: To minimize air bubbles, ensure thorough mixing of the resin and hardener, but do so gently to avoid introducing excess air.
+Troubleshooting: To minimize air bubbles, do thorough mixing of the resin and hardener.
+Do so gently to avoid introducing excess air.
 Pour the mixture slowly and in a thin stream.

 Using a heat gun or torch, carefully pass over the surface of the resin to pop and remove any visible bubbles.